Prukutu/AOES-CLIM-WorkingWithData/_episodes/03-aggregating.md

 ~~~
 {: .language-python}

-Because we are in a small domain in the tropics this makes a very small difference, but is very important when taking the gloabl mean of a feild for example.
+Because we are in a small tropical domain this makes a very small difference, but is very important when taking the gloabl mean of a feild for example.

 ~~~
 plt.plot(ds_nino34_index['time'],ds_nino34_index['sst'])